nimib-land/nimconf24/speaking.md

 they open issues, you rarely hear from happy "customers" so one of the initial ideas was to connect with users and we tried to actively push this but I do not think we were very succesfull, right Hugo
-H: we started well and we had a couple of guests but then we lost momentum
+H: we also three guests
 P: yes but it worked pretty well for keeping a minimal pace of maintenance over the project and align between the two of us getting to talk was motivation to try and do work we actually picked up a pretty standard agenda, do you remember what is our usual agenda?